lammps/lammps/doc/src/compute_mliap.rst

 LAMMPS was built with that package.
 In addition, building LAMMPS with the MLIAP package requires building LAMMPS with the SNAP package.
 See the :doc:`Build package <Build_package>` doc page for more info.

+Python models such as neural networks can be used if the MLIAPPY package is built.

 Related commands
 """"""""""""""""